 7. Bring a bag and look for nature treasures like we did when we went leaf collecting.

 8. Go on a listening walk.
 How many different things do you hear on your walk.
-You can read a great description of a listening walk at Greening Sam and Avery.
+Here is a fun idea for a listening walk along with a printable checklist.

 9. Stop and climb a tree.
 You can read about the benefits of climbing trees over at Childhood Beckons.
 If you don't want to climb a tree, stop and examine a leaf, smell a flower, make a snow angel or jump in a puddle.
 In other words, enjoy and experience!